What is a dietitian and how can they help?

 - Eating disorders

-Our dietitian, Karyn, is a registered Medicare EPC provider.
-If you have an EPC referral from your GP you can take your receipt to Medicare to claim a portion of the consultation fee back.
-Please speak to your GP about eligibility.
+Our dietitians are registered Medicare EPC providers.
+If you have been issued with a Medicare EPC referral from your GP, we can bulk bill your appointment (up to five services per calendar year) to Medicare.
+Please speak to your GP about eligibility.*

 PRIVATE HEALTH INSURANCE